The Private Wealth & Private Client Review: New Zealand

 Outlook and conclusions

-As mentioned, New Zealand has a lightly regulated economy.
+As previously mentioned, New Zealand has a lightly regulated economy.
 In 2010, tax reforms were passed that made its taxation system simpler, as well as reducing income tax rates.
-This has resulted in an increase in high net worth families and individuals moving to New Zealand.
+This has resulted in an increase in high-net-worth families and individuals moving to New Zealand.

 As a founding member of both bodies, New Zealand is fully compliant with FATF and OECD standards and is known as a transparent and safe jurisdiction.
 This includes recent reforms that have served to enhance New Zealand's reputation as a safe, politically and economically stable country within which wealth can be protected for future generations.

-As the taxation system in New Zealand is simple, and the government runs a surplus, there is no foreseeable need to change the tax system for fiscal reasons.
+As the taxation system in New Zealand is simple, and the economy is rebounding and forecast to runs a surplus, there is no foreseeable need to change the tax system for fiscal reasons.
 New Zealand has a voluntary taxation system, and the absence of wealth and most capital taxes makes it an attractive place to live and invest.

-1 Geoffrey Cone is the founding partner and Claudia Shan is a partner and head of legal and international compliance at Cone Marshall Limited.
-The writers would like to acknowledge the assistance of May Cheah, solicitor.
+1 Geoffrey Cone is the founding partner and Claudia Shan is a partner at law firm, Cone Marshall Limited.
+The writers would like to acknowledge the assistance of Leping Zhang, associate.